Tekoljw/BXB-admin/replit.md

   - Added appropriate icons and color schemes for each data type
   - Integrated claim button directly into the commission card
   - Enhanced data visualization with additional context (monthly growth, activity rates)
+- January 30, 2025.
+Adjusted commission card layout and button styling:
+  - Moved "可领取佣金" card to the last position in the grid
+  - Changed "立即领取" button from green to black color scheme
+  - Maintained consistent hover effects and accessibility

 ## User Preferences